UpLib/Liberland/settlement/boat-settlement.md

 Next settlement places could be further away from Liberland's current only entrance.
 This would :
 * allow monitoring
-* let more time to organize in case of unfriendly visit
+* let more time to pacifically organize in case of unfriendly visit

 <br>